What data is needed for a green financial world?

 A Climate Action Insights article by Julia Bewerunge, leading the sustainable finance development at ClimatePartner

-Current and upcoming regulations, international standards as well as an increased climate-awareness and a sharpened public focus have been driving the finance industry towards sustainability and decarbonisation.
+Current and upcoming regulations, international standards as well as an increased climate-awareness and a sharpened public focus have been driving the finance industry towards sustainability, decarbonisation and net zero.
 What kind of options do asset managers, insurers, or banks have for climate friendly investment strategies and product development within the current frameworks such as Science Based Targets, Greenhouse Gas Protocol and others that meet sustainability requirements and also enable them to differentiate themselves from the status quo?